 You can also join our developer discord channels (#developers, #development) to interact with Harmony engineers and other developers.
 This happens to be the fastest way to clarify or get answers to your technical questions.
 Specifically for the upcoming Hack The Horizon Hackathon, we have the following discord channels.
 We also have developers telegram group.

 Only cross-shard native token (ONE token) transfers are allowed.
 No cross-shard for HRC20 or other contracts.
 Meaning, smart contracts are deployed on shard-0 and all contract interactions happen on shard-0.
-We have cross-shard smart contract on our roadmap for Q4, 2020 or early Q1, 2021.
+We have cross-shard smart contract on our roadmap for Q3, 2021.

 Builders of Decentralized Applications (DApps) can use familiar tools such as truffle and drizzle to build powerful applications all on Harmony's low cost, scalable high performance sharded blockchain.